opensearch-project/opensearch-migrations/TrafficCapture/README.md

 and responses is base64 encoded before it is logged.
 This makes the files stable, but not human-readable.

 We have provided a utility script that can parse these files and output them to a human-readable format: the bodies are base64 decoded and parsed as JSON if applicable.
-They're then saved back to JSON format to stdout or disk.
+They're then saved back to JSON format to stdout or file.

 To use this utility from the Migration Console,
 ```sh